csaid/csaid.github.io/_posts/2021-03-28-youre-measuring-wrong.md

 To compute the LATE we only need to know two numbers: $$Y_{cp, z=1}$$ and $$Y_{cp, z=1}^0$$.
 It’s easy to get $$Y_{cp, z=1}$$.
 That’s just the actual outcome of the treated compliers.
 But how could we possibly know the counterfactual $$Y_{cp, z=1}^0$$?
 The DD approach attempted to estimate it with some flawed assumptions, but how can we possibly do better than that?

 Remarkably, there is a great way to estimate $$Y_{cp, z=1}^0$$ without relying on the flawed assumptions of DD!
-Here’s the trick, which is based on the the logic of [Instrumental Variables](https://chris-said.io/2021/03/13/instrumental-variables/): Because of randomization, we should expect the control group’s outcomes to be the same as the treatment-available group’s outcomes in the counterfactual world where no one got treated.
+Here’s the trick, which is based on the the logic of [instrumental variables](https://chris-said.io/2021/03/13/instrumental-variables/): Because of randomization, we should expect the control group’s outcomes to be the same as the treatment-available group’s outcomes in the counterfactual world where no one got treated.

 $$Y_{z=0} = Y_{z=1}^0$$